krnak/ztrezor/doc/README.md

 15. (Optionally) Host requests randomness for proof generation.
     - Trezor responds with 9 Pallas scalars.
 16. Host authorizes the transaction by zk-`proof`.
 17. Host sends the authorized transaction to a full node.

-## Delayed shielding

-If the Action shielding will be slow, then we can delay the shielding as follows:

-Phase 1: Host streams Actions.
-User confirms outputs on the screen.
-Trezor computes only a hash of streamed data sequentially.

-Phase 2: Host restreams all Actions.
-Trezor shields Actions without user's confirmation and it computes a hash of streamed data sequentially.

-In the end, Trezor checks that the hash from Phase 1 equals the hash from the Phase 2.

-This method will increase the complexity of the communication protocol, but user won't have to wait between confirmations of individual shielded outputs.

 ## Transaction fields